Monday, April 14, 2014

 Team History Displays.
 Stop laughing.
 The Rays do now have some history.
 The area could have had more, but near-miss moves by the Chicago White Sox for the 1989 season, the San Francisco Giants for the 1993 season, and seriously considered moves by the Minnesota Twins in the 1980s and the Seattle Mariners in the 1990s, all fell through.

-(Can you imagine the Yanks and Tampa Bay Mariners -- the region's nautical heritage means they wouldn't have had to change the name of the team -- being an AL East opponent?
+(Can you imagine the Yanks and the Tampa Bay Mariners -- the region's nautical heritage means they wouldn't have had to change the name of the team -- being AL East opponents?
 All the Jeter and A-Rod comparisons?
 Plus all those times having to face Ken Griffey Jr., Edgar Martinez, Randy Johnson and Ichiro Suzuki?)

-The Rays' Division Title banners are to the left of the center field scoreboard and "K Counter" on a small wall.
-So is the Number 12 they retired for Tampa native Wade Boggs, who played the last 2 years of his career (1998-99) with the Rays and got his 3,000th career hit at the Trop -- in spite of not really being a slugger, he was the first member of the 3,000 Hit Club to join it with a home run.
+The Rays' 2008 and 2010 AL Eastern Division Title banners are to the left of the center field scoreboard and the "K Counter" on a small wall.
+So is, over the Captain Morgan Deck, the Number 12 they retired for Tampa native Wade Boggs, who played the last 2 years of his career (1998-99) with the Devil Rays and got his 3,000th career hit at the Trop -- in spite of not really being a slugger, he was the first member of the 3,000 Hit Club to join it with a home run.
 (I seem to recall there's since been another... ) Jackie Robinson's universally-retired Number 42 is also there.
+(Boggs was also named to The Sporting News' 100 Greatest Players in 1999.)

 But the stadium's big feature, history-wise, is the Ted Williams Museum and Hitters Hall of Fame.
 It was moved to the Trop after its original facility in Hernando, Florida (the town where Ted lived the last few years of his life), went bankrupt.
 It houses the exhibits on Ted's careers both with the Boston Red Sox and the United States Marine Corps during World War II and the Korean War, and the monuments to the members of the Hitters Hall of Fame, complete with memorabilia.
 Ted did not induct himself into his own Hitters Hall of Fame, and was inducted in 2003 only after he died.

-The museum is open during game days, opening at the same time as the park and closing after the seventh inning with the concession stands.
+The museum is only open on game days, opening at the same time as the park and closing after the seventh inning with the concession stands.
 Admission is free, and the museum is open to all ticketholders.

 Stuff.
 The main Team Store is located in Center Field Street near Gate 1, and is open during Rays home games and special public events.
 Additional merchandise locations and novelty kiosks are open throughout the stadium during all home games.